coolkidscoding/BeginnerPython/BeginnerPythonSyllabus.md

     + Virtual Functions
     + Static Functions

-  > **In Class**: Create a hierarchy that represents employees at a company.
+  > **In Class**: We will create a hierarchy that represents employees at a company.
 Give these employees various attributes and observe how the virtual function mechanism works.

-  > **Homework**:
+  > **Homework**: Login to JupyterHub and open the notebook called "Lesson11Homework".
+In this homework we will create an object model of our classroom.
+The students and the classroom will modeled.
+Follow the instructions in the notebook.

 + **Lesson 12: Final Project - In Class**
   > Review the course and discuss final course project.
 Project will be done in class.

-  > **In Class**: Various exercises using personal functions and functions from packages
+  > **In Class**: _**We will create a stock trading system**_.
+Each student will invest a simulated amount of cash into a portfolio of stocks.
+We will use all we have learned in the course to put this together cooperatively.

 ---
 ##### For questions contact _jimmy@coolkidscodingschool.com_